 Observing that the difference between a looped vertex and an unlooped vertex in $G_{P}$ is the difference between $\chi(P)$ and $\psi(P)$, we are led to a natural way to extend the theory of Section 3 to labeled, looped simple graphs.

-\begin{definition} If $G$ is a labeled simple graph with some looped vertices then its \emph{simplification} is the labeled simple graph $G_{simp}$ obtained by interchanging $\chi(v)$ and $\psi(v)$ at each looped vertex, and then removing all loops. \end{definition}
+\begin{definition} If a labeled graph $G$ is simple except for some looped vertices, then its \emph{simplification} is the labeled simple graph $G_{simp}$ obtained by interchanging $\chi(v)$ and $\psi(v)$ at each looped vertex, and then removing all loops. \end{definition}

 The discussion of Section 3 is applied to a labeled, looped simple graph $G$\ indirectly, by using $G_{simp}$ as a stand-in for $G$.
 Note that with this approach looped graphs do not add anything new, so the difference between restricting\ the theory to simple graphs and extending\ the theory to looped graphs is essentially a matter of style, not substance.
 We choose to present the restricted\ theory because it is (appropriately) simpler.
 The extended\ theory requires more complicated statements of definitions and theorems -- for instance, the extended version of Definition \ref{llc} would involve different label-swaps at looped vertices, and the extended version of Theorem \ref{recursion} would require an extra step to eliminate loops -- and the complications seem unnecessary because all they amount to is the repeated application of Definition \ref{assoloop}.